 - The individual must live in an Individualized Residential Alternative (IRA), Community Residence (CR), Family Care home (FC), or at home.

 If the person loses their Pickle budgeting eligibility due to resources over the SSI limit, their Pickle eligibility can be reinstated after they are under the SSI resource limit.
 This reinstatement has no time limit.
 If the person is found not to be disabled, they will lose their Pickle eligibility immediately.

-Pickle Budgeting Example can be found at: Insert link to Calculations Examples after uploading
+Pickle Budgeting Example can be found at: Calculation Examples

 If the person loses eligibility for Pickle budgeting due to their resources being over SSI limits, and they work, consider applying for the Medicaid Buy-In for Working People with Disabilities.
 If they do not work, review the resource management section of this toolkit.

 Pickle budgeting also allows for payment by New York State of the person’s Medicare Part B Premium, which can result in an increase of their monthly net income.
 As Pickle budgeted individuals are automatically eligible for this program as part of the “original buy-in” group, no application is necessary.
 If this is not automatically done, provide proof of the individual’s eligibility for the Pickle budgeting to the responsible Medicaid district and request they be added to the list of those for whom New York State will pay the Part B Medicare premium.

 Individuals who lose SSI benefits due to either the initial receipt of Social Security benefits on a parent’s work record or a subsequent increase in the Social Security benefits may be able to retain their Medicaid coverage.